-CHAPTER 2: BEHAVIORAL HEALTH SERVICESSECTION 2.4 ADDICTION SERVICES - OPIOD TREATMENTPROGRAMS (OTPs)PAGE(S) 22
+CHAPTER 2: BEHAVIORAL HEALTH SERVICESSECTION 2.4 ADDICTION SERVICES - OPIOID TREATMENTPROGRAMS (OTPs)PAGE(S) 20

-- Loss of Take Home Privilege: - Positive drug screens at any time for any drug other than prescribed will require a new determination to be made by the treatment team regarding take-home privileges; and - If the member has a urine drug screen with any substances other than Methadone, Methadone Metabolites, or a medication that the member does not have a valid prescription for, then take-home doses may be eliminated, and the member would then present to the provider's office in person. - Care Coordination: - Services provided to members must include communication and coordination with the other health care providers as it relates to the member's OUD treatment.
-Coordination with other health care systems shall occur, as needed, to achieve the treatment goals.
+- f.
+After two years in treatment, a 13-day dose supply, consisting of take-home doses and therapeutic doses, may be allowed once every two weeks if the treatment team and medical director determine that the therapeutic privileged doses are appropriate. - 6.
+Exceptions: - a.
+When the OTP is closed for a legal holiday or Sunday, a take-home dose may be dispensed to members who have attended the clinic at least two times and who have been determined by the nurse to be physically stable and by the counselor to create a minimal risk for diversion; and - b.
+In the event of a Governor's Declaration of Emergency, emergency provisions for take-home dosing may be enacted, as approved by the State Opioid Treatment Authority (SOTA). - 7.
+Loss of take home privilege: - a.
+Positive drug screens at any time for any drug other than prescribed will require a new determination to be made by the treatment team regarding take-home privileges; and - b.
+If the member has a urine drug screen with any substances other than Methadone, Methadone Metabolites, or a medication that the member does not have a valid prescription for, then take-home doses may be eliminated, and the member would then present to the provider's office in person. - 8.
+Care coordination: - a.
+Services provided to members must include communication and coordination with the other health care providers as it relates to the member's OUD treatment.
+Coordination with other health care systems must occur, as needed, to achieve the treatment goals.
 All coordination must be documented in the member's treatment record.